 Naturopathic doctors are trained in four year accredited naturopathic medical schools as primary care providers, although some naturopathic doctors also choose to specialize.

-Scope of practice is regulated by state law and varies from the limited authorization to diagnosis and treat in some states, up to full recognition as primary care providers with authorization to prescribe, do minor surgery and deliver babies in others.
+Scope of practice is regulated by state law and varies from the limited authorization to diagnosis and treat in some states, up to full recognition as primary care providers with authorization to prescribe, do minor surgery, and deliver babies

 Wondering which states have scope expansions pending?
 Check out the AANP Legislative Action Center.